-- AMH+ practices are primary care practices actively serving as AMH Tier 3 practices, whose providers have experience delivering primary care services to the Tailored Care Management eligible population or can otherwise demonstrate strong competency to serve that population.
+- AMH+ practices are primary care practices actively serving as AMH Tier 3 practices, 9 whose providers have experience delivering primary care services to the Tailored Care Management eligible population or can otherwise demonstrate strong competency to serve that population.
 To demonstrate experience and competency to serve this population, each AMH+ applicant must attest that it has a patient panel with at least 100 active Medicaid patients who have an SMI, SED, or severe SUD; an I/DD; or a TBI.
 "Active" patients are those with at least two encounters with the AMH+ applicant's practice team in the past 18 months.
 AMH+ practices hold primary responsibility for providing integrated, whole-person care management under the Tailored Care Management model.
 AMH+ practices may, but are not required to, offer integrated primary care and behavioral health or I/DD services.
 To be eligible to become an AMH+, the practice must intend to become a network primary care provider for Tailored Plans.
 While the Department expects only a minority of AMH Tier 3 practices to be ready to obtain certification as AMH+ practices at Tailored Plan launch, the Department's vision is that the Tailored Care Management model will stimulate integration of Tailored Care Management within primary care practices over time. - CMAs are provider organizations with experience delivering behavioral health, I/DD, and/or TBI services to the Tailored Care Management eligible population that hold primary responsibility for providing integrated, whole-person care management under the Tailored Care Management model.
-The "CMA" designation is unique to providers of Tailored Care Management services for the Tailored Care Management population.
-To be eligible to become a CMA, an organization's primary purpose at the time of certification must be the delivery of NC Medicaid, NC Health Choice, or State-funded services, other than care management, to the Tailored Care Management eligible population in North Carolina.
-The bullets below provide illustrative examples of considerations that will be taken into account to determine whether an organization meets this criterion; these examples are not all inclusive: - Years of experience (e.g., two years); - Revenue breakdown (e.g., 20%-30% of total revenue is from behavioral health, I/DD, and/or TBI services provided to Medicaid beneficiaries or uninsured individuals); and/or

-&lt;sup>9 To be eligible as an AMH+, a practice must be actively serving as an AMH Tier 3 for the purposes of Standard Plans, when Standard Plans launch.
+The "CMA" designation is unique to providers of Tailored Care https://medicaid.ncdhhs.gov/blog/2024/04/16/1915b3-services-transition-1915i-services-june-30-2024.
+9 To be eligible as an AMH+, a practice must be actively serving as an AMH Tier 3 for the purposes of Standard Plans, when Standard Plans launch.
 See AMH Provider Manual (November 2022) for information on how to enroll.